Date Open: January 28, 2021

-The U.S. Embassy N’Djamena in collaboration with the Bureau of Population, Refugees and Migration (PRM) is pleased to welcome proposals via the Julia Taft Refugee Fund from potential partners working in the area of refugees’ protection in Chad.
-This support is meant to meet low-cost gaps in refugee protection and assistance.
+U.S. Embassy N’Djamena, in collaboration with the Bureau of Population, Refugees and Migration (PRM), is pleased to solicit proposals via the Julia Taft Refugee Fund that address low-cost gaps in refugee protection and assistance in Chad.

 - The fund is not meant as an emergency fund.

-Applications that do not include ALL of the components below will automatically be rejected.
+Applications that do not include ALL of the components below will be rejected automatically:

 - Detailed project timeline/calendar

 - Detailed budget